 Sleeping in the park never lent itself to making Ulises feel wanted.
 Of his mother’s five children, he is right in the middle, but all five translated to a burden in the mind of the brown-eyed boy.
 There seemed to be no place for a small, shy immigrant among the sparkling skyscrapers of San Diego.
-His round eyes, skinny arms and brown skin made him feel conspicuous.
-He’s unashamedly different from most people his age and he doesn’t care much for what others think, but he’s never liked standing out.
+His round eyes, thin arms and brown skin made him feel conspicuous.
+He’s unashamedly different from most people his age, and while he doesn’t care much for what others think, he’s never liked standing out.

 “She just accepted where everyone was at, but she kind tricked everyone so they would write the most amount,” Ulises says with a laugh.

 Returning to Monarch School two years after graduating, Ulises is comfortable at his old stomping grounds.
 Through the crowd of students leaving her classroom, Miss Sherrell Tyler spots Ulises, patiently walking against the flow of kids, his curly brown hair stuffed into his signature maroon baseball hat.

 “Look at you with your pink tennis shoes,” she says to him.
 “So comfortable with your manhood.”

 The pink shoes match his pink and white striped shirt, a size too big for Ulises, who stands just a few inches over five feet tall.
 The two laugh — a student and a teacher — old friends.

 Miss Tyler has worked at Monarch School for over six years.
 What sets her apart?